Dollar's strength to be short-lived; volatility and weakness ahead - Reuters poll

 Against currencies associated with higher risk such as the Australian and Canadian dollars, the greenback has slid and that trend was predicted to hold true provided an expected economic recovery from the coronavirus crisis improves the outlook for commodity prices.

-Indeed, after gaining more than 2% this year so far, the Aussie dollar was forecast to gain another 3% over the next 12 months.
-The New Zealand dollar and the Canadian dollar, nursing loses of over 1% and 2% respectively, were forecast to gain nearly 4% and 2%.
+Indeed, after gaining more than 2% this year so far, the Aussie dollar AUD= was forecast to gain another 3% over the next 12 months.
+The New Zealand dollar NZD= and the Canadian dollar CAD=, nursing loses of over 1% and 2% respectively, were forecast to gain nearly 4% and 2%.

 Reporting by Hari Kishan; Polling by Mumal Rathore, Vivek Mishra and Indradip Ghosh; Editing by Ross Finley and Toby Chopra